danielsanchezaran/CPP_Convex_Hulls/README.md

 To get the desired result (non overlapping convex hull JSON file):
 5. Execute the app by running `./app "path/to/json/file"`.
 If you run the app by just typing `./app`, the program will search for a file called `convex_hulls.json` on a folder one level up the hierarchy of the executable, which is equivalent to running `./app ../convex_hulls.json`.
-6. A file called `result_convex_hulls.json` will be created in the `build` folder with the remaining convex hulls as specified by `Directions.pdf`.
+6. A file called `result_convex_hulls.json` will be created in the `build` folder with the remaining convex hulls.

 ## Example